 Since you don’t find any roots in a fallen milk tooth, you might immediately assume that baby teeth do not have roots.
 However, the roots are just so small and it doesn’t fall off together with the tooth since it has already been absorbed by your baby’s gums.
 Furthermore, the root of a milk tooth gets absorbed even before the tooth falls off.

 Baby teeth clearly have roots.
 However, once deciduous teeth have served their purpose, they would then fall off to prevent tooth impactions and “double parking” of teeth.
-Moreover, baby teeth have to make way for the stronger set of permanent teeth.
+Moreover, baby teeth have to make way for a stronger set of permanent teeth.
 Baby teeth and permanent teeth have three main differences namely the color, size, and number.

 Baby teeth fall off because their roots get reabsorbed by the body through the gums.
 This is because their place is needed for the growth of the second set of teeth which are the permanent teeth.
 Permanent teeth are the right set of teeth for the age of your child when the milk teeth begin to fall off.
 Moreover, baby teeth have to fall off to allow the permanent teeth to align properly as it grows.